-- 2 tsp orange zest
+- 2 teaspoons orange zest

 - 1/4 cup white granulated sugar

-- 2 tsp cinnamon
+- 2 teaspoons cinnamon

 - 1 large egg

-- 1 tsp water
+- 1 teaspoon water

-- 1/4 cup honey warmed
+- 1/4 cup honey, warmed

-Combine all the filling ingredients in a small bowl and set aside.
+- Combine all the filling ingredients in a small bowl and set aside.

-Unroll puff pastry on a lightly floured cutting board.
+- Unroll puff pastry on a lightly floured cutting board.
 Brush with melted butter.
 Sprinkle the prepared filling evenly over just the bottom half of the square.
 Fold the uncovered top half of the puff pastry over the filled half, lining up the edges.
 Place the pastry block, still on the cutting board, in the refrigerator to chill for 15 minutes.

-Line a baking sheet with parchment paper and set aside.
+- Line a baking sheet with parchment paper and set aside.

-Remove pastry from the refrigerator.
+- Remove pastry from the refrigerator.
 Using a sharp knife, score the top of the pastry by making diagonal score lines about 1 inch apart, then repeating making diagonal score lines in the other direction, making a diamond patern on the top of the dough.
 Be careful not to cut all the way through to the filling.

-Bake in preheated oven for 15-20 minutes, or until puffed and golden.
+- Bake in preheated oven for 15-20 minutes, or until puffed and golden.
 Remove from oven and leave pastries on baking pan.
 Heat honey in microwave or small saucepan until bubbling.
 Brush pastries with hot honey while still warm.
 Allow to cool slightly, then remove to a cooling rack to cool completely.

-These are best when freshly baked, but keep well in an airtight container for a day or two.
+- These are best when freshly baked, but keep well in an airtight container for a day or two.